Getting Started with Pet Partners

 Below you will find lists of attributes that make a great team.
-But you don't need to have all these attributes at the time you begin your journey.
-In fact, often students take the Handler Course when their dogs are only puppies.
+But you don’t need to have all these attributes at the time you begin your journey.
+In fact, I often have students take my class when their dogs are only puppies.
 What is important is that you are confident that you know what is ahead, and that you are dedicated to completing the process.

 Attributes of a Great Therapy Animal

 - Controllable, predictable and reliable, even with distractions

 - Friendly and confident

 - People-oriented and sociable such that they enjoy visiting

 - Comfortable being crowded by a group of people and touched, sometimes awkwardly